DT2024/Hogwarts_Website/readme.md

 ##  Hogwarts University website

-## it has been done by me , Dariya Takenova, and my teammates at the class as it was a project
+## it has been done by me , Dariya (Darius) Takenova, and my teammates at the class as it was a project

 ## Tasks